 The sun broke through again in 1996 when I received a double lung transplant at the Groningen University Medical Center.
 I’ll never forget the bitter-sweet moment of waking from the anesthetic after the operation: I was unbelievably happy that I had a new lease on life, but acutely aware of what my donor’s family must be going through.
-Four months later I could resume work, at Solvay Pharmaceuticals, cycling there and back!
+Four months later I could resume work, cycling there and back!
 In the 13 years since my transplant I have only been back to the hospital for check-ups.

 I took up table tennis again and in 1997 participated for the first time in the WTG which were held in Sydney.
 And there, in the warm sun, on the Athletics track I had a very emotional moment of epiphany: my body was healthy again and my mind no longer blamed it for becoming ill.
 My donor had given me the gift of life, I had just met my new girlfriend and I felt so very happy and lucky.

 I got a taste for the 100m sprint and started to train at home.
 I participated in all the World Transplant Games where I won medals for the 100m, the 200m, and high jump and even got gold for the long jump in Nancy.
-The 2009 World Transplant Games were my most successful: gold medals in the high jump and the long jump and two World Records for the 100m and 200m (Mens 50).
-But my greatest sporting success was in 2008 when I became the Dutch national champion in the 200m (Mens 50).
+The 2009 World Transplant Games were my most successful: gold medals in the high jump and the long jump and had two World Records for the 100m and 200m (Mens 50).
+But my greatest sporting success was in 2008 when I became the Dutch National champion in the 200m (Mens 50).
 Nobody knew that I was a transplantee!

 My sky is blue and once again life is smiling at me, thanks to the gift of life from my unknown donor.